 As for what's to come once he's transitioned away from Jack Archer, Miguel looks forward to pursuing his most authentic strength: aggressively and effectively building brands from scratch.

-Thanks to the liquidity that OpenStore offers serial entrepreneurs like Miguel, he can now focus on getting back to what he loves—launching and scaling eComm stores.
+Thanks to the liquidity that OpenStore offers serial entrepreneurs like Miguel, he can now focus on getting back to what he loves—launching and scaling e-commerce stores.

-In addition, he quickly launched a new service business that helps eCommerce brands grow.
+In addition, he quickly acquired Beyond the States, a service business that helps American students find colleges abroad.
 Ultimately OpenStore has empowered Miguel with the liquidity and flexibility to choose his next path, whether that means: